Krishna12432002/Krishna_1/README.md

 2. Checking Status
 git status: Displays the current state of the working directory.
 After running git init, no commits are made yet, and all files are untracked.
-Files listed under "Untracked files" have not yet been added to version control (e.g., GitPtg.txt.txt, code.cpp.txt, Even.cpp).
+Files listed under "Untracked files" have not yet been added to version control (Task.cpp).

 4. Adding Files
 git add <file>: Adds a specific file to the staging area, marking it for inclusion in the next commit.
-Example: git add Even.cpp
+Example: git add Task.cpp
 git add .: Adds all files in the directory to the staging area.

 5. Committing Changes